Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

 This command creates the *tutorial-getting.started-view.and.data* directory in your current directory.
 In this directory, you can find the sample files and finished files in following steps.

-If you do not have github client or Git installed, you can download the code by clicking "Download ZIP" and extract to a folder, which contains the sample files and finished files in following steps.
+If you wish to not install git, you can download a zip file of the sample model files and finished code snippets instead from [here](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data/archive/master.zip), or download the zip file by clicking "Download ZIP" and extract to a folder, which contains the sample files and finished files in following steps.

  ![](img/githubDownload.png)